Monday, September 2, 2013

 When we finally arrived in Buenos Aires, we picked up our luggage and headed to what I thought would be the street.
 Instead, I was pleasantly surprised to find a station, somewhat similar to Grand Central, albeit 70 percent smaller.
 There were coffee shops, money exchange centers, stores, and ticket booths.
 It was quite different from the station in Cordoba, which only has a ticket booth and a bunch of train tracks.

 When we walked out of the station, our jaws dropped!
 In front of us was this huge city with clean buildings, clean sidewalks and clean streets and lots and lots of people.
-I looked at my spouse and asked him if we’d been magically transported back to New York.
-In that instance, we knew that B.A. was worlds apart from Cordoba.
+I looked at my husband and asked him if we’d been magically transported back to New York.
+In that instance, we knew that B.A. was worlds apart from Cordoba and definitely our new favorite place.

 We hailed a cab and gave him directions to our hotel.
-The driver quickly turned us down and said that he doesn’t go to the location we specified.
-Our excitement quickly turned to despair.
+The driver quickly refused to take us and said he doesn’t go to the location we specified.
+At this point, our excitement quickly turned to despair.
 We thought, “If the cabs don’t go to the hotel, how do we get there?
-By foot?”
-Then, we took a chance and hailed another cab.
-This driver had no problem taking us.
+On foot?”
+We could have used the subway system, but we had been warned that people get mugged or worse all the time.
+Realizing we weren't in the mood to find out what “worse” was, we took a chance and hailed another cab.
+This driver had no problem taking us to our hotel.

 Our check-in at Hotel Mundial was at 3:00 pm but we had arrived in Buenos Aires at 11:00 a.m.
 We didn’t want to walk around the city with our bulky luggage, so we went into the hotel and asked them if we could check in early.
 Fortunately, they said yes!

-We quickly headed upstairs to check out our room.
-The room was clean.
-The bed was fantastic and spacious.
-The best part for us was the balcony.
-Well… sort of.
-The view of the city was fantastic from up there, but I am petrified of heights.
-I can’t do roller coasters or climb a ladder without freaking out.
-I hate heights!
+We quickly headed upstairs to see our room.
+It was clean, and the bed was fantastic and spacious.
+The best part was the balcony—well… sort of.
+The view of the city from up there was incredible, but I’m petrified of heights.
+I can’t do roller coasters or even climb a ladder without freaking out.
+I hate heights.
 There’s no way around it.
-I felt my knees buckle, but I tried to hang on out there long enough to take some photos with my spouse.
-Afterwards, we showered, changed our clothes and headed out to explore Buenos Aires.
+My knees started to buckle, but I managed to stay out there long enough to take a few photos with my spouse.
+Afterwards, we showered, changed our clothes, and headed out to explore Buenos Aires.

-Only a block away from our hotel, we were startled by a woman who came out of a Chinese restaurant screaming that someone had just stolen her purse.
-The woman literally fainted by my feet.
-Obviously, being in a city like Buenos Aires, you have to be careful.
-It was the same way for us when we lived in New York.
-Don’t put your money in the obvious places where someone can snatch it from you, like your butt pant pockets.
-Be aware of your surroundings and if you see anyone getting too close to you or following you, get in a store or find a cop or join a group of people.
-Despite this incident, we chose to keep exploring and taking photos of the various buildings.
+Only a block away from our hotel, we were startled by a woman who burst out of a Chinese restaurant screaming that someone had stolen her purse.
+She literally fainted at my feet.
+Moments like that remind you that in a city like Buenos Aires, you have to be careful.
+It was the same when we lived in New York.
+Don’t keep your money in obvious places where someone can easily grab it, like your back pockets.
+Stay aware of your surroundings, and if someone seems to be getting too close or following you, step into a store, look for a police officer, or move toward a group of people.
+Despite the incident, we decided to keep exploring and continued taking photos of the city’s buildings.

 We eventually made it to a port called “Puerto Madero".
 There were boats, cannons, bridges and water.
-We even got to sit with a statue of Carlos Gardel, a famous singer in Argentina.
+We even got to sit with a statue of Carlos Gardel, a famous Argentine singer.

 We may have also spotted Wall-E in the water... but we're not sure.
-You decide.
 We decided to continue exploring the city, and it was just spectacular!

 So, what could have made this experience even better?
 A TGIF restaurant… and we’d just spotted one.

 We were trying to figure out whether to go in or not.
-I’d checked online and everyone from Argentinians to U.S. tourists had given the TGIF restaurants in Buenos Aires a very negative review.
+I’d checked online and everyone from Argentines to U.S. tourists had given the TGIF restaurants in Buenos Aires a very negative review.
 So, we figured we’d check the prices at the door first.
-The meals averaged about 80 pesos (15.00 in USD).
+The meals averaged about 80 pesos (15.00 in USD) as of 2013.

 As luck would have it, we ran into a U.S. soldier who was vacationing in Buenos Aires.
+At least, he claimed he was.
 This was his last day here.
 He told us he was heading back home the next day to prepare for deployment to the Middle East.
 He invited us to join him for lunch and we had a great time getting to know each other.
 It was great to speak with a fellow American and even better that we were in a TGIF eating food that we hadn’t had a chance to try since we left the U.S.

 The only negative thing I have to say about the TGIF in Argentina was that they charged us 30 pesos for the use of utensils, the napkins and the use of the sauces.
 That’s something that TGIF has never done in the States.
 Everything else was great.